MissStrong/ICD2O/Notes/Unit 3/Note 04 - Hyperlinks.md

 We can also specify whether clicking on the link will open the webpage in a new tab or the same tab.
 By default they will open in the same tab, but we can specify the `target` to be a new tab `"_blank"`.

 `href` and `target` are an examples of **attributes**.
 Attributes are parameters that are placed within an opening tag and are separated by spaces.
+The order of the attributes don't matter.

 Here is is the previous "click me" example: